olefjaerestad/router/README.md

 <a href="" router-href="/about" title="See info about me">About</a>
 ```

-> Note: if `router-href` is empty, the element will be treated as a normal link.
+> Note: If `router-href` is empty, the element will be treated as a normal link.

 > Note 2: `router-href` can be used on any element, not just links.
 Be aware of accessibility concerns if doing this.